Stone in the Water

-Stone in the Water is an album by Italian pianist Stefano Bollani recorded in 2008 and released on the ECM label.
+Stone in the Water is an album by pianist Stefano Bollani recorded in October 2008 and released on ECM in September the following year.

 Reception

-The Allmusic review by Michael G. Nastos awarded the album 3½ stars stating "the music you hear Bollani and his trio creating is pure and serene, far removed from a traditional jazz trio, and approaching new era – not new age – craftsmanship".
+The AllMusic review by Michael G. Nastos awarded the album 3½ stars stating "the music you hear Bollani and his trio creating is pure and serene, far removed from a traditional jazz trio, and approaching new era—not new age—craftsmanship."